fivetran/dbt_ad_reporting/README.md

     twitter_ads_union_schemas: ['twitter_usa','twitter_canada']
     twitter_ads_union_databases: ['twitter_usa','twitter_canada']
 ```
-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+> NOTE: The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-## Adding custom metrics to final reports
+### Adding custom metrics to final reports

 By default, this package selects `clicks`, `impressions`, and `cost` metrics from the upstream Ad platform reports.
 Additionally, each specific upstream Ad platform package allows for custom passthrough metrics to be included in the individual platform's final reports.
 You can find a complete list of available passthrough metric variables for each platform by referring to the relevant links below and inspecting the additional configurations for each platform:
     - [Amazon Ads](https://github.com/fivetran/dbt_amazon_ads#optional-step-5-additional-configurations)